sourcery-ai-experiments/blog.nathanv.me/content/posts/not-so-budget-home-network/index.md

 productions of this model.
 My switch is like the picture above and is a butt-ugly vomit brown/green color.
-I did spend $14.95 on a [Noctua NF-A4x20 FLX](https://www.amazon.com/dp/B072JK9GX6) fan to replace the 40mm fan inside with to be a bit quieter.
+I did spend $14.95 on a [Noctua NF-A4x20 FLX](https://www.amazon.com/dp/B072JK9GX6) fan to replace the original 40mm fan to make it quieter.

 {{< figure src="img/tl-sg1024-fan-swap.jpg" alt="TL-SG1024 taken apart with a new fan installed" caption="The result of my fan-swapping surgery.
-Unfortunately wasn't able to unplug the old fan, so had to cut the wires and use the provided [3M Scotchlok butt connectors](https://www.amazon.com/dp/B01K3HZ2IO)" >}}
+Unfortunately I wasn't able to unplug the old fan, so had to cut the wires and use the provided [3M Scotchlok butt connectors](https://www.amazon.com/dp/B01K3HZ2IO)" >}}

 ### CyberPower OR500LCDRM1U - $164.95